 The side characters don’t get much development.
 The only one that stands out as a distinct personality is the leprous beggar, but he gets killed off in the scene after he’s introduced.

 The quality of the prose is about what you’d expect from a guy who was trying to churn out four books in a year.
-It’s rubbish, quite frankly, and sorely needed a capable editor to give it the time and attention it required.
+It’s rubbish, quite frankly, and sorely in need of authorial revision and editorial attention.
 There’s stuff like this:

 “You regaled your fears for the feebleness of the weapon in your fight with the minotaur, when you readily accepted the image of it breaking.”

 Either he has no idea how to use the word “regaled”, or he was just writing so quickly that he free-associated a random word and never went back over his work to correct it.
 And then there are hilariously bad bits like this which make it look like he was being paid by the word:

 “You could not wake me the last three times you came in here?” he asked.
 Brennan stuttered, surprised that Cadderly had deduced that he had been in the room three times previously.
 “Three times?” he replied.